 Section 22 of the Mahatma Gandhi NREGA provides the framework for the funding pattern under Mahatma Gandhi NREGA.
 Funds will be released to the States/UTs normally in two tranches with more than one instalment in one tranche based on agreed Labour Budget (LB), opening balance, pending liabilities of the previous financial year, if any, and overall performance.
-The first instalment of first tranche will be released to the States/UTs in 1st half of April, 2019.
+The first instalment of first tranche will be released to the States/UTs in 1st half of April month of the financial year.